 An initiative aimed at tackling youth unemployment and equipping young people across Ghana with employable skills has been launched by President John Dramani Mahama.

-Dubbed "National Apprenticeship Programme (NAP)", the initiative, which is aimed at training more than 10,000 young people with hands-on apprenticeship skills under the first phase of its implementation in 2025, was launched in Tamale on Wednesday.
+Dubbed the "National Apprenticeship Programme (NAP)," the initiative, which will be implemented in 2025 in the first phase, aims to train more than 10,000 young people with hands-on apprenticeship skills.
+It was launched in Tamale on Wednesday.

 The initiative is under the auspices of the Ministry of Youth Development and Empowerment and the National Youth Authority (NYA).

-The year-long training is expected to cover a wide range of trades, including tailoring, carpentry, hairdressing, auto mechanics among others.
+The year-long training is expected to cover a wide range of trades, including tailoring, carpentry, hairdressing, and auto mechanics, among others.

 Youth empowerment